Netflix/metaflow-docs/docs/v/r/metaflow/tagging.md

 ![](/assets/assets_metaflow_-lpjn0yp7r49jrnxca_5_-lpjryuvqmspdu9w5imb_namespace2.png)

-When Anne runs `PredictionFlow`, her runs are automatically **tagged** with her user name, prefixed with `user:`.
+When Anne runs `PredictionFlow`, her runs are automatically **tagged** with her username, prefixed with `user:`.
 By default, when Anne uses the [Client API](client), the API only returns results that are tagged with `user:anne`.
 Instead of having to remember the exact ID of her latest run, she can simply say:

 ```r
 library(metaflow)